yhamamachi/simple-camera-streaming/README.md

 ## Author

-Developed by Jerzy Głowacki under Apache 2.0 License
+Original Developed by Jerzy Głowacki under Apache 2.0 License

+Modified for video streaming and supporting python3 by Yuya Hamamachi